California-Planet-Search/KPF-etc/README.md

 A vsini value of 2 km/s is assumed for all models.

-Current grid uses the latest KPF PDR throughput model, a median WMKO atmospheric transmission curve (Buton et al 2012), and excludes regions of the spectrum with 1% or deeper telluric features (based on telfit model).
+Current grid uses the latest KPF PDR throughput model (30 micron STA detector, green & red camera), a median WMKO atmospheric transmission curve (Buton et al 2012), and excludes regions of the spectrum with 1% or deeper telluric features (based on telfit model).